Mullingar: Healthcare

-The Midland Regional Hospital at Mullingar serves the Longford-Westmeath area.
-An extension was built in the early 1990s.
-A change in government, however, halted investment and the extension lay as an empty shell until late 2006 when funding was finally secured to ensure its completion.
-There are several other hospitals in the town: St Loman's, which provides psychiatric services to the Midlands; St Mary's, a care centre for older people; and the St Francis Private Hospital.
+The Midland Regional Hospital at Mullingar opened in 1936 and serves the Longford-Westmeath area.
+Two extensions were built in 1988 and from 1993–1994.
+There are several other hospitals in the town.
+These include St Loman's, a former psychiatric hospital until its closure 2013; St Mary's, an elderly care centre originally established as a workhouse in 1841; and Charter Medical Private Hosptial (formerly known as St. Francis Private Hosptial until 2020).

 Education

 The town has several primary schools, including a number run under the Catholic ethos, a Church of Ireland school, a non-denominational Educate Together primary school, and two Irish language primary schools.

-Local second-level schools include Coláiste Mhuire, the town's oldest post-primary school, St Finian's College, Loreto College Mullingar and Mullingar Community College.
+The town has four secondary schools.
+These include Coláiste Mhuire, St. Finian's College, Loreto College and Mullingar Community College.

-Coláiste Mhuire is primarily a boys school, however, the repeat Leaving Certificate class is co-educational.
-Just to the north of Mullingar on the old Longford Road is St Finian's College.
-Until 2003, St Finian's was an all-boys boarding school; however, in 2003, the decision was made to phase out the boarding school by 2007, and to admit girls as well as boys.
-Loreto College for girls is the largest secondary school in the town, while Mullingar Community College is a co-educational school for boys and girls.
-The Community College also runs evening courses for adults and awards the FETAC certificates.
+Coláiste Mhuire, established in 1856, is an all-boys school, however, the repeat Leaving Certificate class is co-educational.

+St. Finian's College is a diocesan school of the Diocese of Meath, and was founded in Navan in 1802.
+The site of the school was transferred to Mullingar and formally opened in 1908.
+St Finian's was an all-boys boarding school; however, in 2003, the decision was made to phase out the boarding school by 2007, and to admit girls as well as boys.
-Wilson's Hospital School, a co-educational boarding school, operates under the patronage of the Church of Ireland (Anglican Communion).
-It is located in the nearby village of Multyfarnham.
-It serves day students from the Mullingar area.

-St. Joseph's Secondary School, a co-educational school located in the nearby village of Rochfortbridge, also serves the Mullingar area.
+Loreto College is a Catholic all-girls school and was established in 1881.

+Mullingar Community College is a co-educational, multi-demoninational school which operates under the auspices of the Longford and Westmeath Education and Training Board (LWETB).
+The LWETB are responsible for managing the provision of further education and training at the school.